Question: What is theophylline?

 - loss of appetite

-Question: If I have side effects early on, when can I expect side effects to disappear?
+Question: If I have side effects of theophylline early on, when can I expect side effects to disappear?

 Question: Once I'm on theophylline, how does the doctor regulate it?